Creating 4000 Subnets from a /8 Prefix

 - All bits in the host portion will be 0 in the host portion.

-- For the first usable IP address, all bits in the host portion will be 0, except the most right bit which should be 1.
+- All bits in the host portion will be 0 for the first usable IP address, except the most suitable bit, which should be 1.

-- For the last usable IP address, all bits will be 1’s except the rightmost bit, which should be 0.
+- All bits will be 1’s except the rightmost bit for the last usable IP address, which should be 0.

 - All bits should be changed to 1 in the host portion of the broadcast address.

-Examples of finding the network range for any subnetwork of the above mention /8 prefix network
+Examples of finding the network range for any subnetwork of the above-mentioned/8 prefix network

 Example-1 – fined the address range for network number 1055.

-After converting 1055 into binary place the 12 bits value into the places of borrowed bits in the 2nd and 3rd octet.
-Now follow the rules to find the network address, broadcast address, 1st and last usable IP addresses.
+After converting 1055 into binary, place the 12-bit value in the places of borrowed bits in the 2nd and 3rd octets.
+Now, follow the rules to find the network address, broadcast address, and first and last usable IP addresses.

-Example-2 – Let us fined the address range for network number 2040.
+Example 2 – Let us find the address range for network number 2040.

 Example-3 – fined the address range for network number 2980.